Streamliner: Preserved examples (United States)

 After 26 years of service and traveling over 3000000 mi, the Pioneer Zephyr went to Chicago's Museum of Science and Industry.
 The Flying Yankee, the third streamliner to enter service, is undergoing restoration to operational condition.
 The Silver Charger locomotive of the General Pershing Zephyr trainset remained in service until 1966 and is also undergoing restoration.

 In December 1974, the streamlined steam-powered Southern Pacific 4449 "Daylight" came off an outdoor public display to undergo a restoration and re-painting that enabled it pull the American Freedom Train, which toured the 48 contiguous United States as part of the nation's 1976 Bicentennial celebration.
 With the exception of occasional interruptions for maintenance and inspections, the restored locomotive has operated in excursion service throughout that area since 1984.

-The twice-restored streamlined Norfolk and Western Railway's steam-powered class J1 locomotive Number 611 operated in excursion service within the United States from 1982 to 1994 and from 2015 to 2017.
+The twice-restored streamlined Norfolk and Western 611 operated in mainline excursion service within the United States from 1982 to 1994 and from 2015 to 2017.
 The locomotive has traveled for display at special events.